 |Bookshelf Home | Contents | Index | PDF|

-Follow the general steps for your supported RDBMS platform, as described in this appendix.
-For more information, see your third-party vendor documentation, the guidelines presented in this appendix for each RDBMS, and other applicable parts of this guide.
+Follow the general steps for your supported RDBMS platform, as described in this chapter.
+For more information, see your third-party vendor documentation, the guidelines presented in this chapter for each RDBMS, and other applicable parts of this guide.

-CAUTION: Do not perform any of the tasks mentioned in this appendix in an upgrade environment (or in another environment where you have an existing Siebel database).
+CAUTION: Do not perform any of the tasks mentioned in this chapter in an upgrade environment (or in another environment where you have an existing Siebel database).
 In particular, you do not create the database instance on the RDBMS.
-However, after the upgrade is complete, you might have to modify database parameters for your RDBMS platform to match settings described in this appendix.
-For more information, see About Installing in Upgrade Environments.
+However, after the upgrade is complete, you might have to modify database parameters for your RDBMS platform to match settings described in this chapter.
+For more information, see About Installing in Upgrade Environments and Roadmap for Installing and Configuring Siebel Business Applications in an Upgrade Case (Existing Database).

 For nonupgrade deployments (where there is no existing Siebel database), after creating the database instance and installing Siebel Business Applications software, you use scripts and utilities that are provided with the Database Configuration Utilities installation to create the Siebel database.
 Creating the Siebel database loads the Siebel schema and seed data into the database instance.
 For more information, see Installing the Siebel Database on the RDBMS.